oracle-livelabs/apex/custom-auth-apex/1-create-custom-auth-scheme/1-create-custom-auth-scheme.md

 	![Select "Based on a pre-configured scheme from the gallery"](images/pre-configured-scheme.png)

-6. Give the Authentication Scheme a **Name** – for example: “Custom authentication for end user account creation” and select Custom as the **Scheme Type**.
+6. Give the Authentication Scheme a **Name** – for example: “Custom authentication for end-user account creation” and select Custom as the **Scheme Type**.

 	![Name the authentication scheme and make it Custom](images/auth-scheme-name-and-type.png)